Course Overview

 - Your teaching in class – this includes seminars, lectures and tutorials

 - Access to facilities including computers, Wi-Fi, printers, lockers, multi-faith rooms, quiet study space and social areas.
-To learn more about available facilities please visit our London or Birmingham branch campus pages
+To learn more about available facilities please visit our branch campus pages

 - Our library service – both on-campus and an extensive online catalogue of resources